UBC-CS/cpsc330-2024s/docs/homework_instructions.md

 - Regardless of your image formats, all text must be big enough to read without straining or zooming.
 Please be careful about this for axis labels, legends, titles, etc. Avoid tiny text!

 ## Partners
 **You must work alone for Assignment 1.** For Assignment 2 onwards, I might consider allowing group submissions.
-(I'll update the instructions soon.)
+Group assignments provide an opportunity for you to engage in discussions with your classmates, enhancing your understanding of the course material.
+As a result, **_you must not divide the work among the group_**!
+That is, everyone in the group must be involved in coming up with a submitted solution, and they must understand all parts of the submitted work.

 ## Late submissions
 By default late submissions will not be accepted.
 The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
 I do not like this, but I believe the overall policy is best for the class as a whole.

-_In exceptional circumstances_ a late submission may be accepted with an academic concession - see [here](https://github.com/UBC-CS/cpsc330-2022W2/blob/main/docs/course_info.md#academic-concessions) for more info.
+_In exceptional circumstances_ a late submission may be accepted with an academic concession - see [here](https://github.com/UBC-CS/cpsc330-2024s/blob/main/docs/syllabus.md#academic-concessions) for more info.

 ## Updates to assignments